AIGC-Hackers/awesome-black-friday-cyber-monday-deals-2025/README.md

 ---

-## How to Contribute?

-Add your product to the list by creating a pull request.
-Please follow the existing format and add your deal at the **end** of the appropriate category.

-**Requirements:**
+## 📝 Submission Guidelines

+**Want to add your deal?** See [CONTRIBUTING.md](CONTRIBUTING.md) for the complete guide.

+**Quick requirements:**
+- ✅ Must be YOUR OWN product (no aggregation pages)
-- Must have a dedicated Black Friday 2025 page for YOUR OWN product (e.g., yoursite.com/black-friday)
+- ✅ Must have a dedicated Black Friday 2025 page with specific discount code
-- Must show YOUR product's specific discount and dates
+- ✅ Must include valid dates and clear discount terms
-- No blog aggregation pages or SEO content listing other companies' deals

-See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.
+- ✅ Add to the **end** of the appropriate category

+**Verification**: Deals are manually reviewed before merging.
+Expect approval within 24 hours.

 ---

-**👉 Don't forget to star this repository to get updates on new deals!**
+**🌟 Star this repo to track the latest deals | 🔗 Share with your network**